odoylexrules/Documents/README.md

   legal notes(If you're from the U.K., or any country that has specific laws for encryption, or administration of certain qualities, **I want to hear from you**.).
-  - Legal.md: Referes to the license associated by the source code IP owner, and references to any laws contributed, or discovered. *Please, note that I am not a lawyer of my, or any country and any advice you find here to be purely topical.* You are on your own my friend.
+  - Legal.md: Referes to the license associated with the source code IP owner, and references to any laws contributed, or discovered. *Please, note that I am not a lawyer of my, or any country and any advice you find here to be purely topical.* You are on your own, my friend.
   - Warnings.md: Some tools are spicey, and you might want to know some of these details if you plan to operate them.
-Otherwise, this file will simply inform you of common-practices and potential 'gotchas'.
+Otherwise, this file will simply inform you of common practices and potential 'gotchas'.
 - 6_Versions.md: A list of Long-Term-Supported versions, or any other version I discover to be of interest and explanations of features that are found for a version.
 - **7_Help/**
-  You will find links to various sources of help here, such as irc, FAQs, Wikis, and even notable blogs.
+  You will find links to various sources of help here, such as IRC, FAQs, Wikis, and even notable blogs.

 #### Contact: